etiennerached/godaddy-backup-script/README.md

 Make sure to fill the "Configuration" section before running the script.

-In order to run the script automatically, a cron job needs be setup.
+In order to run the script automatically, a cron job needs to be setup.
 To setup a Cron job, go to your Web Hosting Panel (CPanel, Plesk, etc...), and search for "Cron Job Manager".
 Create a new cron job, and choose how often do you want the backup to occur.

 More info on how to install and run can be found on: http://www.tech-and-dev.com/2013/10/backup-godaddy-files-and-databases.html